'There was never a genius without a tincture of madness'—Aristotle

 A terrible sense of cark and desperation encompassed me thereafter.
 Immediately, I had thought of asking the usher whether he had not seen the men return to their seats, but I was not certain if they were still inside the theatre or did not leave unannounced.

 Simply, I did not have any solid proof to conclude that they were together in a furtive complot, except of the obvious fact that the men had been spotted.
-Thus, I had contemplated my options, and the notion of them still within the theatre was a viable possibility I could not disregard so casually.
+Thus, I had considered my options, and the notion of them still within the theatre was a viable possibility I could not disregard so casually.

 I tried to assuage my anxiety, but after ten minutes had elapsed, I could not bear the uncertainty of the situation that had been unfolding, since the distressing note was first given to me.